fahad1985lab/Solidity_approach/README.md

-# This Git repository contains four Agda codes:
+# This Git repository contains five Agda codes:

 1- Developing Two Models of the Solidity-style Smart Contracts.